TomoGuide/TomoGuide.github.io/docs/03-tutorial/01-scipion-preprocessing/index.md

 ```
 N_frames = 0.5 / ( 3.5 * 1.91² / 350  ) = 13.7 ~ 14 frames
 ```

+For `.tiff` frames this is not necessary/will not be considered.

 ## Cleaning the stack